Mr123keelos/Win11PerformanceApp-Python/README.md

 # Requirements
 - Windows with admin privileges (to allow the program to make system changes)
-- Windows 11 with the latest updates (tested on version 24H2)
+- Windows 11 with the latest updates (can work on older versions but this program was tested on version 24H2)

 # Features
 - Automatic file cleaner
 - Enable high-performance tweaks
 - Disable unwanted services that can cause slow-down
-- Disable power saving
-- Enhanced system performance
-- Lower system latency
+- Lower overall system latency
-- Disable telemetry
+- Disable data collection and telemetry
 - Lightweight, use then remove

 # Disclaimer